-- Maps (index map, project title sheet, appropriate plan sheets and parcel maps) covering the project and its relationship to the full parcel must be provided. - A listing of the owner's primary concerns (compensation, design features, timing of the acquisition, lack of replacement housing, etc.). - A description of any design or right of way modifications suggested by the owner, including DWR's opinion on the feasibility of these suggestions and the basis for DWR's opinion (why they are or are not feasible). - A description of alternatives to the proposed taking that have been considered by DWR. - A description of official contacts or attempted contacts with the property owner (or representative) involving acquisition and formal offers, as well as a summary of each of the owner's concerns. - Identification of the appropriate contact persons within DWR that can provide additional detailed information. - Copy of Notice to Landowner - Copy of CEQA Compliance - Copy of correspondence between the Department of Water Resources and the landowner only if provided by the landowner to the Commission
+- A description of alternatives to the proposed taking that have been considered by DWR. - A description of official contacts or attempted contacts with the property owner (or representative) involving acquisition and formal offers, as well as a summary of each of the owner's concerns. - Identification of the appropriate contact persons within DWR that can provide additional detailed information. - Copy of Notice to Landowner. - Copy of CEQA Compliance. - Copy of correspondence between the Department of Water Resources and the landowner only if provided by the landowner to the Commission. - Copy of Proposed Resolution. - Deed. - Proposed Commission Notice of Determination. - Relevant CEQA Document(s).